The Effects of AGN Feedback on the Lyman-$\alpha$ Forest Flux Power Spectrum: Box Size - Cosmic Variance and Particle Resolution

 The box size of the full \simba run, $100$ Mpc/$h$, contains limited numbers of the most massive halos $M_h \gtrsim 10^{14} M_\odot$.
 This in turn limits the sample size of SMBHs and thus the impact of AGN feedback.
 In \simba, at lower redshifts ($z<2$) AGN feedback is efficient at evacuating baryons from halos of $M_h = 10^{12}$ to $10^{13} M_\odot$ and cosmic variance at the high-mass end ($M_h \geq 10^{13} M_\odot$) of the halo mass function shows a variance of $\sim 30\%$ at $z=2$ to $\sim15$\% by $z=0$ \citep{Sorini:2022}.
 For example, at $z=0.1$ a 15\% variance in the abundance of the most massive halos could plausibly translate to 15\% variance in the number of jet producing AGN, and so imply an effect of AGN jets on the predicted P1D of around $60\pm 9$\%.
 Whether or not this trend actually holds if halo masses are fully sampled is not clear.
 It is also possible those SMBHs do not produce enough energy to evacuate the most massive halos in a similar way as the $10^{13} M_\odot$ halos, which would therefore cause only minor changes to the P1D.
-Our results suggest that running bigger simulation boxes with full hydrodynamical astrophysics will be necessary to further constrain AGN feedback models.
+Our results suggest that running bigger simulation boxes with full hydrodynamical astrophysics will be necessary to further constrain AGN feedback models. \lya~forest convergence studies have been conducted on simulation box size \citep[such as in][]{Bird:2023}, but it would be beneficial to expand on these with even bigger boxes such as with MilleniumTNG \citep{MilleniumTNG:2023}.

 Sufficient particle resolution is also necessary for accurately predicting the P1D since larger values of $k$ probe small physical scales.
 If fluctuations in flux on small physical scales are artificially suppressed due to lack of resolution, then fluctuations on larger scales will increase, meaning the overall P1D will be un-physically shifted to lower $k$ \citep{Lukic:2015}.
 The ideal way to check for convergence with particle mass resolution is to compare to a higher resolution run of the same simulation.
 The $100$ Mpc/h and $50$ Mpc/h \simba simulations have the same particle resolution; however, there exists a ``high-res'' \simba run with 2$\times 215^3$ particles and a box with side length 25 Mpc/h.
 Comparing the P1D of the simulations herein to that of the high-res \simba simulation reveals a $\sim 40$\% difference in the P1D at $z = 0.1$.
 This difference is largest at lower $k$ values and redshifts, and the effects naturally diminish as redshift increases, behaving similar to that of the AGN feedback effects.
 By $z=3.0$ the difference between the simulations analyzed herein and the high-res simulations drops to $\sim 15$\%.
 Because the disparity between the runs is reduced at higher $k$ values, where resolution should have the most impact, and at higher $z$, where IGM resolution is more important, the difference is likely to be due to lack of convergence in the AGN model that heats the diffuse gas rather than a lack of convergence in modeling the hydrodynamics of the diffuse gas itself.